yiisoft/yii2/docs/guide/security-best-practices.md

 }
 ```

 > Warning: Disabling CSRF will allow any site to send POST requests to your site.
-It is important implement another kind of validation such as checking IP or a secret token.
+It is important to implement extra validation such as checking an IP address or a secret token in this case.

 Further reading on the topic: